 Reduced Product Development Cycle Time and Cost

-A special package design takes the following steps: EM Simulation, Mechanical Modelling and Design, Machining and Testing.
+A custom package design takes the following steps: EM Simulation, Mechanical Modelling, Design, Machining and Validation.
 The cycle time is easily 12 to 16 weeks.
 If a second iteration is required, it would take up to 20 to 26 weeks to complete.
 Now the Uni-Guide™ waveguide connector and a standard coaxial housing can be used to form any waveguide ports as needed, instantaneously without any design and prototyping efforts.